-Lesmahagow High School is a 6 year comprehensive school serving the villages of Lesmahagow, Auchenheath, Blackwood, Coalburn, Hawksland, Kirkmuirhill and the areas surrounding each village.
-The school roll is predicted to be around 540 pupils in August 2020.
-A small school offers many advantages; one of the most important is that pupils are well known as individuals by staff and they feel very much part of the school community.
+Lesmahagow High School is a 6-year comprehensive school serving the villages of Lesmahagow, Auchenheath, Blackwood, Coalburn, Hawksland, Kirkmuirhill and the areas surrounding each village.
+The school roll is 567 pupils (November 2021).
+A small school offers many advantages; one of the most important is that pupils are well known as individuals by staff, and they feel very much part of the school community.